nikkilr88/egghead-asciicasts/learn-es6-ecmascript-2015/lessons/ecmascript-6-promises-with-es6.md

   }, 2000);
 });
 ```
-We still have our `false` being evaluated by the i- statement, so after a two-second delay, we should see that our, `Error : No bueno`, is passed into our console.
+We still have our `false` being evaluated by the if statement, so after a two-second delay, we should see that our, `Error : No bueno`, is passed into our console.
 Let's come back down here and run it again.
 We have a two-second delay where, `Error : No bueno`, is returned to us.

 We can go ahead and change this to `true`, run it again, and this time we'll see that we get, `Success : Hello world`, after our two-second delay.